numaproj/numaflow/docs/user-guide/reference/side-inputs.md

 #### Example

-Here is an example of how to write a User-defined Side Input in Golang,
+Here is an example of how to write a User-defined Side Input using our SDKs,

 === "Go"